 - The third course is about making an impact, discussing social impact assessment, communication and marketing strategies, growth strategies and exit strategies.

-The morality of markets is a complex topic.
-Do you feel like you have enough knowledge to make a sensible contribution to the debate?
-If not, this series of blog posts introduces some ‘Massive Open Online Courses’ (MOOCs) that you can take from anywhere in the world.
+Do you feel like you have enough knowledge to contribute to debates in the area of the ethics of markets, economics and business?
+If not, this series of blog posts introduces ‘Massive Open Online Courses’ (MOOCs) that you can take from anywhere in the world.

 Articles in this series: